-- ANSI: 21FL - IEC 61850: RFLO - Number of independent functions: 1 - Triggered by the pickup of user-selectable protection functions. - Measuring algorithm completely independent from protection functions. - Fault location results presented in ohm, in kilometres (or miles) and in percentage of line length, including calculation of the fault resistance. - Identification of the fault type and of the fault loop used for distance calculation. - Compensation of the load current. - High accuracy in an extended measuring range, for all calculated quantities. - Optional block in case of voltage transformer failure, according to voltage transformer supervision function.
+- ANSI: 21FL - IEC 61850: RFLO - Number of independent functions: 1 - Triggered by the pickup of user-selectable protection functions. - Measuring algorithm completely independent from protection functions. - Prepared for application in overhead lines or underground cables with up to three distinct line sections. - Fault location results presented in ohm, in kilometres (or miles) and in percentage of line length, including calculation of the fault resistance. - Identification of the fault type and of the fault loop used for distance calculation. - Compensation of the load current. - Enhanced fault location based on information from the remote line ends. - Optional compensation of parallel line mutual zero sequence impedance. - High accuracy in an extended measuring range, for all calculated quantities. - Optional block in case of voltage transformer failure, according to voltage transformer supervision function.